CharlesHolbrow/pubsub/README.md

 Publish/subscribe library with concurrency safe multiplexer for redis channels.

+## Goal

-Designed to "fan out" redis subscriptions channels to many clients.
+"Fan out" redis subscriptions channels to many clients.

+## Use Case

-Use case: Browser clients connected to a web server subscribe to redis pubsub channels.
+Browser clients connected to a web server subscribe to redis pubsub channels.

-Redis is not performant to open one connection to redis per client ([why?](http://tech.trivago.com/2017/01/25/learn-redis-the-hard-way-in-production/).
-If each client needs to be subscribed to a different set of channels, this package is designed to be an intermediary between redis and the webserver.
+Redis is not made to have many simultaneous open connections ([why?](http://tech.trivago.com/2017/01/25/learn-redis-the-hard-way-in-production/)).
+If each client needs to be subscribed to a different set of channels, this package can be an intermediary between redis and the webserver.

-Hello World:
+## Hello World Example

 ```go
 package main